InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

   <tr>
     <td><code>Sections</code></td>
     <td>Range(Fibonacci)</td>
-    <td>List of Section IDs that are contained in the GPP string.
-Each ID represents a discrete Section that will be concatenated to the Header Section.
-The IDs must be represented in the order the related Sections appear in the string.
-This is required to make real time string processing less resource intensive.</td>
+    <td>List of <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md">Section IDs</a> that are contained in the GPP string.
+Each ID represents a discrete section that will be concatenated to the Header Section.
+The IDs must be represented in the order the related sections appear in the string.
+This is required to make real-time string processing less resource intensive.</td>
      </td>
      </td>
   </tr>